All Products

 image

-4. Read the terms of service, select the check box to confirm that you have read the terms of service, and then click OK to complete the payment.
+4. Read the terms of service, select the check box, and then click OK to complete the payment.

-Method 3: Enable the cross-zone high availability feature for a single-zone namespace
+Method 3: Enable high availability for an existing namespace

 1. Log on to the Realtime Compute for Apache Flink console.

-3. Find the desired namespace and click Turn on high availability in the Actions column.
-In the dialog box that appears, click OK.
+3. Find the target namespace and click Turn on high availability in the Actions column.
+In the dialog, click OK.

 image